 I want to conclude by saying a ginormous thank you to anyone and everyone who has ever shown my blog some love.
 Be it a read, inadvertent or intentional, a follow or a comment, I am grateful to each and every person who has taken their time to help Little Pav continue to thrive.
 Thank you, thank you, thank you!

-Happy Birthday, Little Pav, and here’s to many more years of blogging!
+Happy Birthday, Little Pav, and here’s to doing more of what you love!

 Soph, Little Pav ♡